 As always, if a child fails to arrive at school and we have not received a message from you, you will receive an automated call from our ‘first day absence call’ system to alert you to the fact.
 This is an extra layer of security for you and your child.

-If you allow your child to bring a mobile phone to school in case of emergencies, please remind them to ensure that it is switched off during lessons to avoid any disruption to learning.
+If you allow your child to bring a mobile phone to school in case of emergencies, please remind them to ensure that it is switched off and out of sight at all times, in line with school policy.